ksi05503/nestjs-swr-cache/Readme.md

     const data = await this.swrCacheService.getStaleAndRevalidate(
       'your_cache_key',
       60000, // stale time
-      () => this.fetchDataFunction // This should be a factory function that returns a promise with the data you want to cache
+      () => this.fetch // This should be a factory function that returns a promise with the data you want to cache );
-    );

     return data;
   }

-  private async fetchDataFunction(): Promise<YourDataType> {
+  private async fetch(): Promise<YourDataType> {
     // Fetch your data from an API, database, etc.
   }
 }